PAST ISCF NEWS FOR

 Winner by Referee stoppage 10 seconds of the third round Leigh Wright.

-2. WELTERWEIGHT
+2. ISCF WELTERWEIGHT

 Andy Chapman (Gladiator Academy, 160) vs Charles Dupree (Team Inferno, 158)